Oliveringlebych/Shady_Meadows/README.md

 ```
 **Failing test**

+Test Retries:
-Failing tests will be attempted again, this is to deal with how flakey the website can be at times.
+Failing tests will be re-attempted to account for occasional website flakiness.

+Test Report Structure:
-The report folder will be populated with failing tests.
-Example of structure is shown below if two tests were to fail.
+The test-results folder will contain the results of any failing tests.
+An example structure is shown below in the event that two tests fail

 ├── test-results/                  # Results
 │   ├── testSuite-Book-a-room-chromium